-Mark a spot on the top of the outside shell of the differential housing approximately 30mm [1.25"] in as shown in Figure 13.
+Mark a spot on the top of the outside shell of the differential housing approximately at the position shown in Figure 12.

-Ш them from metal filings.
-Drill through the housing square to the outside surface using a 11.2mm [7/16"] drill.
+Cover the drive pinion and axle tube areas with a rag to protect them from metal filings.
+Drill through the housing square to the outside surface using an 11.2mm [7/16"] drill.
 Tap the hole from the outside using a 1⁄4" NPT pipe tap.
 Remove any sharp edges from the hole that may chip-off and fall into the housing.
-Carefully remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
+Carefully remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind